 Regular attendance and punctuality are important basic requirements for success in school and in life.
-Tapestry Charter School's policy is to communicate with families as necessary to ensure that students maintain good attendance habits.
-Tapestry's expectation is that all students be in attendance for a minimum of 95% of the year (that's nine (9) or less absences per year!).
+Tapestry Charter School's policy is based on a few essential agreements between families, students, and our school to ensure that students create and maintain good attendance habits.